Skip to content

 Buyer due diligence documents

-Estate agents handling property sales must verify buyer identity and funding sources.
-Since the expansion of anti-money laundering regulations to cover estate agents, buyer due diligence is no longer optional.
+Real estate agents handling property sales must verify buyer identity and funding sources.
+Since FINTRAC brought real estate under AML regulations, buyer due diligence is a legal obligation with severe penalties for non-compliance.

 Identity and address verification

-Buyers must provide government-issued photo identification (passport or UK driving licence) and proof of address dated within the last three months (utility bill, bank statement or council tax bill).
-For corporate buyers, the agent must identify the beneficial owners holding 25% or more of the shares.
+Buyers must provide government-issued photo identification (Canadian passport, provincial driver's licence, or permanent resident card) and proof of address dated within the last three months.
+For corporate buyers, the agent must identify the beneficial owners holding 25% or more of the shares or units.

 Source of funds

 The agent must establish the source of funds for the purchase.
-This is particularly important for cash buyers, overseas purchasers or transactions involving complex ownership structures.
-Acceptable evidence includes mortgage offer letters, bank statements showing the deposit build-up, inheritance documentation or proof of property sale proceeds.
+This is particularly important for cash purchases, purchases by non-residents, or transactions involving complex ownership structures.
+Acceptable evidence includes mortgage pre-approval letters, bank statements showing the deposit accumulation, inheritance documentation, or proof of property sale proceeds.

 Property-side documents